-Winter is a difficult time for humans and poultry alike.
+Winter is a difficult time for humans and chickens alike.
 When the temperatures drop below freezing—or below zero, as parts of the U.S. recently experienced—everyone goes outside as little as possible.
 Fortunately for us, we can hunker down in our homes and entertain ourselves with our TVs and smartphones.
 Our flocks, however, don’t have as many options.
 They can eat, drink, sleep and huddle together.
 Worse, our birds can get so bored that they start feather-picking and pecking at each other.
 Avoid cannibalism and injury amongst your chooks by offering them one or more of these tasty and entertaining treats.

 1. Suet Cakes

 You can find these high-fat, high-protein goodies in the wild-bird section of most supermarkets and feed stores.
-Consisting of beef suet studded with corn, mealworms, seeds and grains, suet cakes are typically purchased to help migratory birds through the winter in your yard.
-They certainly can help the bigger birds that live in your yard year round.
+Consisting of beef suet studded with corn, mealworms, seeds and grains, suet cakes are typically purchased to help migratory birds through the winter in your yard, but they certainly can help the bigger chickens that live in your yard year round.
 Cut a cake into halves or quarters, then place the pieces in different spots inside the coop.
 This way, the cakes don’t get overcrowded and your girls can contentedly nibble all day.
 You can also make your own suet cakes by rendering beef suet (available from your market’s meat department), then stirring in your choice of seeds and other crunchy treats; use washed-out yogurt cups or deli tubs to mold your cakes.

 2. Stale Rolls with Peanut Butter